 In an effort to divert rainwater from seeping into our basement (but really to get rid of the excessive amounts of bindweed that we can’t ever seem to kill), I created a border on the side of our house that gets very little love.
 It is also lined with landscape fabric (again, RIP bindweed) and another no-dig border.
 Tip: if you decide to make a border around your home like this, make sure to create a slope away from the house to help keep rain from flowing into your foundation.

 What To Do With Extra Gravel – Other Ideas I Would’ve Done:

 - Creating a garden path.
-I would’ve loved to cut through the yard and create a winding little path towards a picnic or reading area, but I know the practicality of that (i.e. lawn mowing) would’ve been a headache.
+I would’ve loved to cut through the yard and create a winding little path toward a picnic or reading area, but I know the practicality of that (i.e. lawn mowing) would have been a headache.

 - Creating a border around a deck/fence.
-We have mulch at the base of our fence perimeter and if I had to do it again, I might’ve preferred gravel (especially since the mulch loses its color because of winters).
+We have mulch at the base of our fence perimeter, and if I had to do it again, I might’ve preferred gravel (especially since the mulch loses its color because of winter).